SkafteNicki/dtu_mlops/s2_organisation_and_version_control/cli.md

             app()
         ```

 3. Next lets create a CLI that has subcommands.
-Add the nessesary code such that the following lines can be executed
+Add the necessary code such that the following lines can be executed

     ```bash
     python greetings.py hello